 Available from cravedlondon.com £2.00

 Dalston Cola’s drinks are handmade in London, the citrus fruit comes from the market near Spitalfields; and the bottles are from Clapham.
-The ingredients are simply water, fair trade sugar and fresh natural flavourings.
-There Cola is made with real Kola nuts for an interesting take on a classic and a hit of natural energy.
+The ingredients are simply water, fair trade sugar, and fresh natural flavourings.
+Their Cola is made with real Kola nuts for an interesting take on a classic and a hit of natural energy.

 You may not be convinced that kombucha is the drink for you.
 Fermented tea sounds a bit hipseter-ish and weird.
 But, if you are used to drinking cider it may be the perfect drink for you.
 It really does taste quite a bit like cider and is an amazing healthy alternative to alcohol.
 Kombucha is basically a fermented and sweetened black or green tea drink originating from Japan.
 It’s the brewing process that distinguishes it from fizzy pop!

-There has also been a bit of an explosion, recently, in adult drinks for the non drinker.
+There has also been a bit of an explosion, recently, in adult drinks for non-drinkers.
 This has led to some interesting offshoots that defy easy categorisation.
-So here are a couple of examples some interesting drinks to look out for.
+So here are a couple of examples of some interesting drinks to look out for.

 Seedlip is a spirit without the alcohol.
 I know it doesn’t seem like that makes much sense but that is the general idea.
 It’s the brainchild of founder Ben (last name) who got the idea from the 1651 book ‘The Art of Distillation’ by John French.
 Distillation was originally used for making medicines, some of them were alcoholic formulations but plenty weren’t.
 Seedlip is distilled from six botanicals: oak bark, cardamon, cascarilla bark, lemon peel, grapefruit peel, and pimento berries blended together without alcohol or sugar.